adrgs/requestrepo/README.md

 docker-compose up --build
 ```

+You can access your instance on localhost HTTP port 80, HTTPS port 443, DNS on port 53 and the Python app directly on port 21337.

 ## Development

 For development, it is recommended to start each service individually for the best developer experience